ldutoit/ZOOL316_tuto/Solutions/Resamplinglm_model.md

 The residuals are not normally distributed.

-The observations are not independent, we could use nested models!
+The observations are not independent, we could use nested models.
+That would only take care of the nested design, we would have to check the other assumptions again.